 The result was dogs that excelled (and still do) in rescue and recovery activities, as well as in agility and obedience, and as service dogs.

-German Shepherd is so special.
+The German Shepherd is so special.

 The German Shepherd could not be missing from the podium of intelligent dogs.
-Breeder Captain Max von Stephanitz standardised its breed 1889 to have a valuable and intelligent dog.
+Breeder Captain Max von Stephanitz standardised its breed in 1889 to have a valuable and intelligent dog.

 As Germany modernised and the need for such dogs seemed to wane, von Stephanitz worked with police and dog associations to develop a test set, a suitability test still practised on dogs today and known as Schutzhund.

 Woe betides if you call them beautiful dogs!
 Poodles are cuddly, aesthetically pleasing, and brilliant, deserving the silver medal in our top ten.
+They were initially bred in Germany for bird hunting and water rescue and excelled at these tasks before firearms were invented.

 Their history includes many occupations, from helping herd sheep to crossing the battlefield to bringing supplies to the wounded and performing in shows.
 The poodle is remarkable for its loving nature, trainable intelligence, and sense of humour.